Catenscia/MxOps/docs/source/user_documentation/tutorial.md

     scenes
 ```

-This sould give you on output similar to this:
+This should give you on output similar to this:

 ```bash
 MxOps  Copyright (C) 2023  Catenscia